Traditional Custodians

 Field of Mars Common

-In 1804 Governor King set aside a large part of the underdeveloped area as the Field of Mars Common.
-It was intended for the grazing of sheep and cattle and was also used for timber cutting and firewood collection.
-The common was 2523 hectares in area and about 2.2 kilometres wide.
-The land extended along Lane Cove River from Boronia Park to North Epping and to West Pennant Hills.
+In 1804, Governor King set aside a large part of the underdeveloped area as the Field of Mars Common.
+The common, spanning 2523 hectares and approximately 2.2 kilometres wide, was intended for the grazing of sheep and cattle.
+It was also used for timber cutting and firewood collection.
+The land extended along Lane Cove River from Boronia Park to North Epping and West Pennant Hills.

 Field of Mars Reserve